brownz11/azure-docs/articles/aks/cluster-autoscaler.md

 > [!IMPORTANT]
 > When using the autoscaler profile, keep the following information in mind:
 >
 > * The cluster autoscaler profile affects **all node pools** that use the cluster autoscaler.
 You can't set an autoscaler profile per node pool.
-When you est the profile, any existing node pools with the cluster autoscaler enabled immediately start using the profile.
+When you set the profile, any existing node pools with the cluster autoscaler enabled immediately start using the profile.
 > * The cluster autoscaler profile requires version *2.11.1* or greater of the Azure CLI.
 If you need to install or upgrade, see [Install Azure CLI][azure-cli-install].

 ### Set the cluster autoscaler profile on a new cluster